Erick-Isra/Erick-Isra/README.md

 - Skilled in Web Development using Django, Flask, HTML, and CSS
 - Experienced in AI, Neural Networks, TensorFlow, and CUDA
 - Knowledgeable in Oracle Cloud Architecture and Low-Code Development with APEX
-- Currently working on AI-related projects, including a bootcamp and a university symposium
+- Currently working on AI-related projects

 <br><br>